Welcome everyone to a new segment of my website where I will feature a dog for adoption from the local Canine Rescue and Adoption Shelter.

 A shelter life, although well taken care of (most of the time) is no life for a dog.
 Hope you enjoyed this segment!

-We would like to hear from you.
-If you have questions about adoptions, shelter life at JSAC or more information about Brownie, please leave comments below and we will be happy to respond.
+If you have questions about adoptions, and shelter life at JSAC click on the link above.
+You may share your questions and comments in the section below and I will be happy to respond.

 All the best!